bhaskar711/Airline-Reservation-System/README.md

 # Airline-Reservation-System
 All-in-one Java Airline Reservation and Management System with both GUI and console interfaces.
 Features include flight search, booking, cancellations, real-time updates, passenger management, and detailed CSV report exports.
-# Air Management System

-A Java-based Airline Reservation System with both **Graphical User Interface (GUI)** and **Console Interface**.
-The system allows users to search for flights, book tickets, view and cancel reservations, and generate reports.
-Real-time flight data is fetched using the AviationStack API.

 ## Features